 In High Sierra you could choose to make the colour of the menu bar and Dock darker, but that’s all.
 Some third-party apps don’t even support the mode, so even with Dark Mode turned on their menu may still be bright.
 Even Apple’s own apps can still appear bright in Dark Mode, for example, Safari’s SideBar remained a translucent white.
-(Want to know how to use Dark Mode right now?
+(Want to know how to use Dark Mode?
 Read how to turn on Dark Mode on a Mac).

-When Mojave arrives Dark Mode will be dark all over.
-Every element of the interface, systemwide, will take on a darker hue if that’s what you would like (it’s a choice in Settings).
+In Mojave, Dark Mode is dark all over.
+Every element of the interface, systemwide, takes on a darker hue if that’s what you would like (it’s a choice in Settings).
 But why would you want to turn your Mac emo?

 Picture shows: Apps in Dark Mode

 Dark Mode will be ideal if you tend to do a lot of your best work in a darkened room in the dead of night (that scenario seemed to apply to a lot of the developers in the audience at WWDC).
 Having a darker interface will help avoid eye strain caused by the bright areas of your screen.
 Another group of people who will no doubt enjoy Dark Mode are photographs and designers, for whom a distracting interface can detract from the image they are looking at.
 A muted interface allows them to give their full attention to the image on screen.